AMMPG26/IT481M4/README.md

 # IT481M4
-sorting algos, timed and optimized
+sorting algos (bubble and quick sort), timed and optimized